 Good practice guidance on the installation of purlins and side rails is also available from the Metal Cladding and Roofing Manufacturers Association in Guidance document GD 24.

-- ^ Factory Mutual Approval Standard 4880 Approval Standard for Class 1 fire rating for insulated wall or wall and roof/ceiling panels, interior finish materials or coatings, and exterior wall systems, 2010
+- FM Approvals Standard 4880, Class 1 fire rating for insulated wall or wall and roof/ceiling panels, interior finish materials or coatings, and exterior wall systems, Factory Mutual Approvals, 2010

 - SCI P313, Single storey steel framed buildings in fire boundary conditions